 If you receive a suspicious email, do not click on any links or attachments, or provide any information.

-You can report suspicious MLC or NAB-branded emails by forwarding them to firstname.lastname@example.org.
+You can report suspicious MLC emails by forwarding them to firstname.lastname@example.org.

-If you receive a suspicious email not related to MLC or NAB, you can report it to ScamWatch, an independent website run by the Australian Competition & Consumer Commission (ACCC).
+If you receive a suspicious email not related to MLC, you can report it to ACSC, the Australian Cyber Security Centre.

-Identity theft comes in many shapes and sizes, from simple scams to sophisticated, well organised operations .
-If someone calls asking you for personal or banking information, hang up and call the company back on a publicly listed number.
+If you receive a call requesting personal or banking information, hang up and call the company back on a publicly listed number.

 Protect yourself by securing your letterbox to help prevent mail being stolen.
 Ensure documents containing personal information are shredded before you dispose of them.

-SCAMwatch is a website run by the Australian Competition and Consumer Commission (ACCC).
-SCAMwatch provides information to consumers and small businesses about how to recognise, avoid and report scams.
+Scamwatch provides information to consumers and small businesses about how to recognise, avoid and report scams using publications, videos and other online resources.